stephbuon/hansard-shiny/README.md

   - Try: TF-IDF measure
   - Pull-down: adjective-noun collocates (will hang for a second)

-    • Debate titles
+### Debate Titles
-        ◦ Default: property list
+* Default: property list
-        ◦ Add your own words
+* Add your own words
-        ◦ Nation concerns
+* Nation concerns
-            ▪ Try zooming in on Denmark
+ - Try zooming in on Denmark
-        ◦ Nation pairs
+* Nation pairs

-    • Debate text
+## Debate Text
-        ◦ Length of debate: hypothesis is that the longest speeches are the most important ▪ Click on dot to see wordcloud
+* Length of debate: hypothesis is that the longest speeches are important
+  - Click on a dot to see a wordcloud
-        ◦ Speech length: testing how long the debate is on different subjets ▪ Small, medium, large.
+* Speech length: tests how long the debate is on different subjects
+  - Small, medium, large
-            ▪ Graph over time
+  - Graph over time
-            ▪ Select controlled vocab
+  - Select controlled vocab.

-Language
-        ◦ PCA vector space
-        ◦ Similarity: word embeddings over time
-            ▪ Try changing the keyword
-            ▪ Try changing window size
-            ▪ Zoom in